lisawilliams/doreadthecomments/readme.md

 * [Don't Read The Comments t-shirt](http://www.neatoshop.com/product/Dont-Read-the-Comments), featuring a pink princess.
 Related: [Never Read The Comments necklaces, needlepoint samplers, and other products on Etsy](https://www.etsy.com/listing/88691969/never-read-the-comments-necklace).
 Here's a [letterpressed version of the sentiment](http://juliannehing.com/post/53316731078/awkwardladies-dont-read-the-comments-on-news) for interior decorating purposes.

+## Code

+There are a number of interesting projects out there in the world, or underway, that attempt to make sense of and provide better tools for online community and discussion.

+* **Geiger**  Francis Tseng describes this as:"Get a sense of the comments from a safe distance: Here I propose an automated system for grouping similar comments and then identifying the best representative from each group.
+These selections can be used to identify the popular themes being discussed and construct a high-level summary of the discussion in the comments.
+[Proposal](https://github.com/ftzeng/geiger/blob/master/proposal/proposal.md) [Repository on Github]
+* **Discourse**  Jeff Atwood describes his motivations for starting the Discourse project: *One of the reasons I launched the Discourse project was due to the utter lack of understanding of how you build software to help online discussion communities moderate themselves.
+Their survival depends on it.* [Blog post:Do Read The Comments](http://blog.codinghorror.com/please-read-the-comments/) Jeff has VC funding to create what he hopes will be "the Wordpress of forums," a project called [Discourse/Civilized Discourse Kit](http://blog.codinghorror.com/civilized-discourse-construction-kit/)  The source code is [here on Github](https://github.com/discourse/discourse).
+You can see Discourse forums at BoingBoing.
+Here's a [Discourse forum for Discourse users on Discourse](https://meta.discourse.org/).
+* **Diffbot** From a TechCrunch article on the product: *[Founder Mike]Tung said there are a couple of specific challenges when it comes to analyzing these kinds of discussions.
+For one thing, comments are often presented in a JavaScript widget, so it’s not as straightforward as pulling the text — it requires “a bunch of visual analysis,” he said.
+For another, discussions often use more casual, colloquial, and emoji-heavy English, so Diffbot needed to develop “a more specialized language model.”* [Don't Read The Comments: Let Diffbot Analyze Them](http://techcrunch.com/2015/03/31/diffbot-discussions-api/)

+## A Reading List

 * [NPR Plays April Fools' Joke On People Who Don't Read](http://gawker.com/npr-pulled-a-brilliant-april-fools-prank-on-people-who-1557745710), Gawker's note on NPR's April Fools' prank demonstrating that many people don't read the article before they comment.
 Notable: NPR uses Facebook comments.
 Many people feel that "real identities" will solve the problem of venom in online commenting.